yudhir/yudhir.github.io/privacy-policy.md

 ## Privacy Policy

-We have adopted this privacy policy ("Privacy Policy") to explain how It collects, stores and uses the user ("User" or "You") information acquired in connection with our applications and services ("Service").
-This policy applies to all Our Services unless the Service has an overriding policy. *Personal information* in this document means but is not limited to: first name, last name, phone number, contacts, messages, calendar and plaintext device identifiers.
+**Lukla Divison:Y2KDesignworks**("We" or "Us") has adopted this privacy policy ("Privacy Policy") to explain how **Lukla Divison:Y2KDesignworks** collects, stores and uses the user ("User" or "You") information acquired in connection with our applications and services ("Service").
+This policy applies to all Y2KDesignworks**Lukla Divison:Y2KDesignworks** Services unless the Service has an overriding policy. *Personal information* in this document means but is not limited to: first name, last name, phone number, contacts, messages, calendar and plaintext device identifiers.
 We respect our Users' privacy and continuously work to achieve a reasonable level of security for *Personal information*.

 ### What information does the Service obtain and how is it used?